Andal (community development block): Language and religion

 In the 2011 census Hindus numbered 169,195 and formed 90.52% of the population in Ondal CD Block.
 Muslims numbered 16,240 and formed 8.69% of the population.
 Christians numbered 472 and formed 0.25% of the population.
 Others numbered 1,008 and formed 0.54% of the population.

+At the time of the 2011 census, 56.21% of the population spoke Bengali, 35.32% Hindi, 3.91% Urdu and 1.80% Santali as their first language.

 Rural poverty

 As per poverty estimates obtained from household survey for families living below poverty line in 2005, rural poverty in Andal CD Block was 18.35%.

 Economy

 Livelihood

 In Andal CD Block in 2011, amongst the class of total workers, cultivators numbered 1,296 and formed 2.19% of the total workers, agricultural labourers numbered 2,026 and formed 3.43%, household industry workers numbered 1,507 and formed 2.55% and other workers numbered 54,302 and formed 91.83%.
 Total workers numbered 59,131 and formed 31.64% of the total population, and non-workers numbered 127,784 and formed 68.36% of the population.

 The coalmines are spread across the Andal, Pandaveswar, Raniganj, Jamuria, Barabani and Salanpur region, including municipal areas.
 Livelihood in this region is coal-centred.
 The area does not produce much of agricultural products.
 Overall work participation rate, and female work participation rate, in the mining area are low.
 Interestingly the work participation rate in the predominantly agricultural rural areas of erstwhile Bardhaman district is higher than in the predominantly urbanised mining area.
 Human development in the mining area does not at all look good.
 However, in the composite livelihood index the mining area performs much better than the non-mining areas of erstwhile Bardhaman district.
 The decadal (1991-2001) change in composition of workers shows the growing pressure of population growth, as well as of migrants from adjacent Jharkhand.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.